Cranberry Sapphirine Transparent Bullseye Rod 1342

 Torch: 001342-0576 develops a range of streaky pinks in the flame.
 Work in a cooler, oxidizing atmosphere.
 May develop a light brown colour on the surface of the glass if worked in the presence of too much propane (or fuel).

 Kiln: Rod-only glass style.
 A linear, streaked design may develop upon firing and may be visible whether fired lengthwise or on end.
 Colour usually deepens on firing.
 Possible dark interface reaction with selenium and/or sulphur glasses (000137, 001122, 001125, 000124, 000125, 001137, 001437).
 Less viscous (softer) than most other glasses.
 Some gold-bearing striking glasses, like this one, should be fired with a 2-hour hold at 1225°F during the initial stages of the firing cycle.
 If fired without this hold, they may not strike at all, or they may strike but appear spotty and have a blue-brown cast, as opposed to the desired target colour.
-This full-fuse schedule effectively strikes these glasses:

 * The initial rate of heat is not a critical factor in successfully striking gold-bearing glasses.
 Choose an initial rate of heat appropriate to the scale and design of the project that you are firing.